TomDuchambon/TomDuchambon/README.md

 - 👋 Hi, I’m @TomDuchambon
 - 👀 I’m interested in Music, art in general and programming
-- 🌱 I’m currently in the application process for Le Wagon London Web Development Bootcamp
+- 🌱 I’m currently a TA @ Le Wagon
 - 💞️ I’m looking to share ideas and my own path in the programming world
 - 📫 How to reach me : tom.duchambon@gmail.com